-Five reasons why Fraser Island will be the royal favourite!
+Five reasons why Fraser Island was the royal favourite!

-Our much-loved Fraser Island is the only Queensland stop on Harry and Meghan’s Australian tour, and is about to be broadcasted onto the global stage.
+Our much-loved Fraser Island was the only Queensland stop on Harry and Meghan’s Australian tour, broadcasted to millions on the global stage.

-K’gari, meaning ‘paradise’ by the island’s native Butchulla people, will surely capture the heart of the Duke and Duchess, and without a doubt, be on the top of everyone’s bucket list, the world over!
+K’gari, meaning ‘paradise’ by the island’s native Butchulla people, captured the heart of the Duke and Duchess, and is soaring to the top of everyone’s bucket list, the world over!

-Kingfisher Bay Resort’s Senior Ranger Annie is positive that Fraser Island will be the royal couple’s favourite spot, and this is her top 5 reasons why:
+Kingfisher Bay Resort’s Senior Ranger Annie was positive that Fraser Island would be the royal couple’s favourite spot - check out her top 5 reasons why:

 1. THE WORLD’S LARGEST SAND ISLAND